One Direction’s Harry Styles, Louis Tomlinson, Liam Payne, Niall Horan Updates

 Zayn Malik’s new single “Still Got Time” was released Friday, March 24 to rave reviews.
 The simple yet eloquent song speaks of taking relationships slowly.

-Louis Tomlinson is the source of another twitter based rumor, according to MTV who are predicting that Louis plans to release a new single with Bebe Rexha soon.
+Louis Tomlinson is the source of another twitter-based rumor, according to MTV who are predicting that Louis plans to release a new single with Bebe Rexha soon.
 While it is just a bit of a rumor, it sounds very exciting.

 Harry Styles, Liam Payne, Zayn Malik, Niall Horan and Louis Tomlinson are all planning to release albums this year.
 It seems that Harry Styles will release his first, then possibly Liam Payne’s album will be next.

-Liam Payne is on the cover of Rollercoaster this month along with an interview about Payne’s upcoming album, which is also “right around the corner” according to Wonderland Magazine.
+Liam Payne is on the cover of Rollercoaster this month along with an interview about Payne’s upcoming album, which is also “right around the corner,” according to Wonderland Magazine.

 ???? pic.twitter.com/t29LRuOCrk